top of page

 Healer Training 2: The Player dedicates time to learning the craft of healers.
 They can choose one tier 2 or lower ability from the Healer skill path.

-Arcane Study 2: The Player studies the craft of the magi of the realm.
-They can choose one tier 2 or lower ability from the Wizard skill path.
+Mage Training 2: The Player studies the craft of the magi of the realm.
+They can choose one tier 2 or lower ability from the Mage skill path.

 Tier 5 Abilities